On the Byzantine-Resilience of Distillation-Based Federated Learning

-\cref{tab:attack-def-hips} shows that \gls{hips} \emph{improves} the effectiveness of \gls{cpa} and \gls{lma} against \gls{egf}, \gls{gm} and Cronus but \emph{reduces} its effectiveness against the mean.
-We remind the reader that we are interested in reducing the effect of the defences, consequently lower test accuracy is considered better.
+\cref{tab:attack-def-hips} shows that \gls{hips} \emph{improves} the effectiveness of \cpa{} and \lma{} against \gls{egf}, \gls{gm} and \cronus{} but \emph{reduces} its effectiveness against the mean.
 Recall that the objective of \gls{hips} is to reduce the strength of attacks in order to make it harder to detect.
 Therefore, the fact that \gls{hips} reduces the effectiveness of the attacks against the mean is to be expected as in the absence of a defence mechanism, making an attack less detectable does not have any advantage.

 In consequence, the mean is slightly more resilient to \gls{hips} attacks than \gls{egf}, while \gls{egf} is more resilient towards non-\gls{hips} attacks by a large margin.
-Since we don't know in advance which attack strategy byzantine clients will use, the best defence is the one that experiences the smallest drop in accuracy even against its most effective attack.
+Since we don't know in advance which attack strategy byzantine clients will use, the best defence is the one that experiences the smallest drop in accuracy against the most effective attack.
 This ensures that, regardless of which attack is employed, the defence performs reliably and minimizes the worst possible impact on model accuracy